 Foster Grandparents undergo a complete background check and receive extensive pre-service training—as well as monthly in-services to keep their training up to date.

-The Foster Grandparent Program is administered nationally by the Corporation for National and Community Service and sponsored locally by Senior Centers, Inc.
+The Foster Grandparent Program is administered nationally by the AmeriCorps Seniors and sponsored locally by Senior Centers, Inc.

 Our bonded employees can provide light in-home housekeeping services.
 An assessment is conducted prior to starting the service to determine the client’s needs.
 An hourly donation is accepted based on a sliding fee scale.